elizabethhillman/taskManager/Specification.md

 \* task = an object that was created by the user and stored on the task board

     3. Invite other users to “task board”
+**Product Name:** S.I.T.E

+**Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

+**Use Case Name:** Invite other user to personal task board

+**Date:** April 6th, 2021

+\## Summary

+The user can invite another user to their task board, so that they can both see and edit the same task board

+\## Actors

+1. the user
+2. the invited user
+3. the task board

+\## Preconditions

+\* The user must be signed in

+\## Triggers

+User selects "Invite Collaborator" option

+\## Primary Sequence

+1. User inputs the email of the user they want to invite
+3. The invited user joins the task board of the user
+4. Both the user and invited user can view and edit the task board

+\## Primary Postconditions

+\* The user and invited user can view and edit the same task board

+\## Non-functional Requirements

+\* The user will be able to send an invite to a collaborator within 5 seconds.

+\## Glossary

+\* user = a person who wants to create a new task

+\* invited user = a person who is a collaborator on a task board created by the user

+\* task board = a system that maintains all of the tasks created by the user

     4. Assign Task To Other User In Team